 Where Will Your Degree Take You?

-Rivier’s Psy.D. degree prepares health service psychologists to work in a variety of professional settings as licensed psychologists.
+Rivier’s Psy.D. degree prepares health service psychologists to work in a variety of professional settings.

-Program graduates go on to have rewarding careers across a range of settings:
+Program graduates go on to have rewarding careers in a variety of roles and settings:

 - School psychologists

 - Practitioners in private practice or counseling centers

 - Practitioners in mental health agencies and programs

 Robert Walrath, Psy.D., Associate Professor of Education, has worked as a clinical child psychologist and a school psychologist in New Hampshire since 1985.
 Working in private practice and school settings, as well as inpatient psychiatric units, Dr. Walrath has evaluated and treated thousands of children and adults in his career.
 His research interests include psychological assessment, family therapy, non-suicidal self-injury, and clinical supervision.
 He currently serves on the New Hampshire Board of Psychology.